elvis-darko/Team_Zurich_Capstone_Project/README.md

 ## NOTES ON DATASETS
 The datasets for this project are the train and test data found in the dataset folder.
 <br />

-**Test data :**Contains information about 1 million customers.
+**Test data :** Contains information about 1 million customers.
 There is a column called CHURN that indicates if a client churned or did not churn.
 This is the target.
 You must estimate the likelihood that these clients churned.
 You will use this file to train your model.

-**Train data :**This similar to the train data, but without the Churn column.
+**Train data :** This similar to the train data, but without the Churn column.
 You will use this file to test your model on.

 The dataset has 19 variables.
-The following are the definitions of variables found in the datasets:
+The following are the definitions of variables found in the datasets:<br />
 `user_id` The unique identification number of a client<br />
-`REGION` The location of each client
+`REGION` The location of each client<br />
 `TENURE` Duration of the network usage
 `MONTANT` The top-up amount
 `FREQUENCE_RECH` The number of times the customer refilled